stadust/demonlist-guidelines/000_index/100_takeaways.md

 - Raw Footage is **required** for all records without clicks and **strongly encouraged** for all first submissions to the list.
 Raw footage is defined as the unedited recording of the session, either from a recording software or a livestream.

+- If a video for a record was not streamed and does not have audible clicks or a handcam, it has a **very high likelihood of being rejected** due to high suspicion!

 - Players that wish to submit raw footage **must** provide it in the 'Notes' section of the submission form or in the video description. ***We will seldom reach out to you if we need raw footage and you did not provide it to us!*** [More Details](/guidelines/raw/#raw-footage)

 - Records on mobile devices have [slightly different](/guidelines/raw/#raw-footage-on-mobile) raw footage guidelines due to natural limitations of the device.